-The Top 7 Email Marketing Trends of 2020
+7 Key Email Marketing Trends (2024-2026)

-1. traditional newsletters add modern features
+1. Newsletters add new features

 Newsletters are making a huge comeback.

 For example, The Athletic's newsletter measures user behavior and location data.

 Most (if not all) email service providers now allow for some level of customization and segmenting.

-There's also software like Mailbrew that offers subscribers an email digest of content from Twitter, Reddit, blogs and more.
+There's also software like Mailbrew that offers subscribers an email digest of content from Twitter, Reddit, blogs, and more.

 But email marketers are using targeted newsletters as a way to keep in touch with customers.

 Around 72% of subscribers listed either staying up to date with a company or learning about a topic of interest as their reason for subscribing to a particular newsletter.

-When given the option between receiving company updates over social media or email newsletters, 90% of customers chose newsletters.
+When given the option of receiving company updates over social media or email newsletters, 90% of customers chose newsletters.

-2. integrations expand email marketing capabilities
+2. Integrations expand email marketing capabilities

-And businesses are relying on a growing network of email marketing integrations in an effort to increase open rates and engagement.
+And businesses are relying on a growing network of email marketing integrations in an effort to improve efficiency.
+And improve customer experience.

 For example, email marketing heavyweight Mailchimp has over 170+ integrations with apps including ShopSync, Slack, and Canva.

 In return, Mailchimp and other email service providers (ESPs) accelerate the growth of the companies behind the integrations.

-Bonjoro’s expansion is largely thanks to integrations with tools such as Mailchimp, Convertkit and Zapier.
+Bonjoro’s growth is largely thanks to integrations with tools such as Mailchimp, Convertkit and Zapier.

 Bonjoro’s top marketing integrations.